Be sure to check out our list of herbal classes!

 IA

-This project is about the limits of modern relationships with the land being one of resource extraction and colonial notions of ecological restoration which challenge the current “alien”, “thug”, “nuisance”, “noxious”, “nasty” rhetoric of invasive plants by reexamining:
+This project questions the limits of modern relationships with the land being one of resource extraction and colonial notions of ecological restoration which challenge the current “alien”, “thug”, “nuisance”, “noxious”, “nasty” rhetoric of invasive plants by reexamining:

 1. their larger ecological role